alanhaugen/gameengine/README.md

 ## Architecture

-The engine is modular and has a core, consisting of components and platform specific code, and modules
+The engine is modular and has a core, consisting of components and platform specific code, and systems.

-Applications made with the engine are found in games
+Applications made with the engine are found in games.

 Here is a birdseye's view of the project:

 * games
 * source/core
-* source/modules
+* source/systems

-The following modules (systems) are supported and can be swapped out:
+The following systems are supported and can be swapped out:

 * ai
 * audio